Kabocha Squash Dippers (A Cozy, Hearty Vegan Appetizer)

 1. Preheat the oven to 425.

-2. Cut the kabocha squash in half through its stem (i.e. perpendicular to its equator) and scoop out the seeds.
+2. Cut the kabocha squash in half through its stem, perpendicular to its equator, and scoop out the seeds.

-6. While the squash cooks, prepare your garnishes and dips of choice (see all the ideas in the post text above!).
+6. While the squash cooks, prepare the garnishes and dips you've chosen to use.

-8. When the squash is finished, arrange the wedges on a serving platter with a bowl or a few bowls of your favorite dip(s).
+8. When the squash is finished, arrange the wedges on a serving platter alongside the dip.

 Leave a Comment